Characters: Pitch Perfect

 - Character Development: Starts off aloof and detached from college life, but eventually learns to work with, lead, and genuinely desire the success of the Bellas.

-- Chekhov's Hobby and Skill: The film heavily emphasizes her love of mashing-up songs.
+- Chekhov's Hobby: The film heavily emphasizes her love of mashing-up songs.
 This becomes useful in the Bellas' final performance.

 - Deadpan Snarker: Her replies to the zany cast usually takes the form of snide comments and stoic snark.